-I was treated to these yummy egg muffins by my lovely boyfriend, whom I’m slowly converting to my paleo way of eating (Shhhh!).
-He came up with the recipe and prepared all the ingredients the night before so all we had to do this morning is add the eggs and bake the muffins while getting ready.
+I was first treated to these yummy egg muffins by my lovely boyfriend, whom I’ve now converted to my paleo way of eating.
+These have now become a regular go-to breakfast in our house.
+You can prepare most of the ingredients the night before so all you have to do in the morning is add the eggs and bake the muffins while getting ready.

 - 6 eggs

 - Preheat the oven to 170 C / 340 F (unless doing the next two steps the night before).

 - Heat the oil in a frying pan over medium heat and add the onion.
 Sauté for 2 minutes, until soft and golden.
 Then add the diced salami (or ham) and cook for a further 2 minutes, stirring a few times, until golden brown.
 Remove from a frying pan to a bowl or a container, if preparing the night before.

 - Pan fry the haloumi cheese slices in the same pan over medium-high heat, about 1-2 minutes on each side or until golden brown crust forms.
 Transfer to a cutting board and dice into cubes.
 Add to the same container as the onion and salami.

 - Whisk the eggs in a cup with a pinch of salt and some pepper.

 - Spray the baking muffin moulds with olive oil or rub some coconut oil or ghee on the bottom and sides.
 Divide the filling between 6 moulds.
 Pour in equal amounts of whisked eggs and stir each muffin case with a fork.
 Place the muffin tray in the oven, middle shelf, and bake for about 17-18 minutes, or until the muffins have risen and firmed up on the top.